Distributed Stochastic Model Predictive Control with Temporal Aggregation for the Joint Dispatch of Cascaded Hydropower and Renewables: Introduction

-Alternatively, time series aggregation (TSA) has proven effective for this task \cite{sarajpoor2023time}.
-By condensing the input time series into a smaller set of representative periods, TSA yields an aggregated model that approximates the original full-scale model while reducing computational complexity.
-Traditional TSA methods typically rely on clustering techniques to identify the representative periods based solely on the statistical features of the input data \cite{liu2017hierarchical}.
-However, accurately representing the input space of an optimization model does not necessarily guarantee the accuracy of the aggregated model output \cite{wogrin2023time}.
-This has sparked increasing interest in performance-guaranteed TSA methods, which focus on bounding the output error between the aggregated model and its full-scale counterpart \cite{santosuosso2025optimal}.
-Notably, ensuring performance guarantees in TSA under intertemporal storage constraints is particularly challenging, as the aggregated model must retain consistency with the full-scale temporal dynamics \cite{tejada2018enhanced}.
-This challenge is amplified in CH-vRES problems, where the water reservoirs are characterized by both storage constraints and cascaded couplings.
+Alternatively, time series aggregation (TSA) has proven effective for this purpose \citep{hoffmann2020review}.
+By condensing the input time series of the MPC scheme (e.g., hydrological inflows and vRES generation scenarios) into a reduced set of representative time periods, TSA yields a lower-dimensional (or \textit{aggregated}) optimization model that approximates the original full-scale optimization model while significantly reducing computational complexity \citep{tejada2018enhanced}.
+In power system applications, traditional TSA methods typically employ clustering techniques such as k-means \citep{liu2017hierarchical} and k-medoids \citep{schutz2018comparison} to identify representative periods, with the primary objective of preserving the statistical features of the underlying input time series \citep{sarajpoor2023time}.
+However, accurately representing the input space of an optimization model does not necessarily guarantee the accuracy of the aggregated model output \citep{wogrin2023time}.
+In other words, even if the statistical features of the input time series are accurately captured, this does not generally ensure that the optimal decision variable values or the optimal objective function value of the aggregated model will closely approximate those of the full-scale model \citep{zhang2022model}.
+In this sense, traditional TSA-based solution methods often act as purely heuristic methods, lacking a clear measure of the accuracy of the resulting aggregated model \citep{teichgraeber2022time}.

+This limitation has motivated growing interest in performance-guaranteed TSA methods \citep{santosuosso2025we}, which aim to derive theoretically validated bounds on the maximum approximation error introduced by the aggregated model relative to its full-scale counterpart \citep{li2022representative}.
+When embedded within iterative solution algorithms, these methods enable the construction of aggregated models that provide computable upper and lower bounds on the optimal objective function value of the original full-scale model, thereby allowing an explicit quantification of the resulting optimality gap (i.e., the difference between these bounds) at each iteration \citep{santosuosso2025optimal}.
+Despite their significant potential in CH-vRES system applications, where both computational efficiency and solution reliability are critical, no prior study has investigated the use of performance-guaranteed TSA methods in this context.

+Notably, establishing performance guarantees for TSA under intertemporal constraints remains particularly challenging, as the aggregated model must preserve consistency with the temporal dynamics of the full-scale model \citep{pineda2018chronological}.
+This challenge is further exacerbated in CH-vRES systems, where hydropower reservoirs are subject to complex intertemporal constraints arising from storage dynamics and ramping limits, as well as spatial constraints induced by the cascaded reservoir dynamics.